sukikrishna/powerOutages/README.md

 This dataset contains 1534 observations and 56 features.
 The features include the time and date of power outage occurrences, location, duration, causes of the events, electricity consumption, and regional and economic characteristics.

+We strive to anser the question: What causes power outages and who do they affect?

 It's important to understand why power outages are happening, so we'd be better prepared for them.
-There are many questions that we may strive to answer: With the increase of climate change, has there been more severe weather over the years?
+There are many questions that we may strive to answer.
+With the increase of climate change, has there been more severe weather over the years?
 Are electricity companies keeping up and updating the protection of their facilities from severe weather?
 Are there more power outages now than in the past (climate change) (grouped 2000-2008 and 2009-2016)?
 Is there an upward trend?
 By ratio, are there more power outages now due to severe weather compared to the past?
+Are industries using more electricity than residents?
+These questions are important if we want to minimize power outages and their disasterous effects on daily lives and the economy.

 For our analysis, we will answer aim to analyze the following hypothesis:

 *Null hypothesis*: The ratio of power outages due to severe weather from 2000-2008 is the same as the ratio of power outages overall.

 *Alternative hypothesis*: The ratio of power outages due to severe weather from 2000-2008 is less than the ratio of power outages overall.

+Our relevant columns for this are YEAR and CAUSE.CATEGORY.
+YEAR states the year of the particular power outage.
+CAUSE.CATEGORY states the cause as one of seven: equipment failure, fuel supply emergency, intentional attack, islanding, public appeal, severe weather, and system operability disruption.

+The relevant columns for the people affected by power outages are TOTAL.PRICE, COM.PERCEN, POPPCT_UC, and IND.PERCEN.
+TOTAL.PRICE is Average monthly electricity price in the U.S. state (cents/kilowatt-hour).
+COM.PERCEN is Percentage of commercial electricity consumption compared to the total electricity consumption in the state (in %).
+POPPCT_UC is Percentage of the total population of the U.S. state represented by the population of the urban clusters (in %).
+IND.PERCEN is Percentage of industrial electricity consumption compared to the total electricity consumption in the state (in %).

 ## Data Cleaning and Exploratory Data Analysis